AhmedIrfan198/Exploring-Azure-Sentinel-A-Hands-On-Lab-for-Cybersecurity/README.md

 9. **Generate Alerts and Analyze Logs**
    - Configured analytic rules to generate alerts for detected suspicious activity.
    - Used enriched alerts to provide detailed context for investigation.

+10. **Simulate and detect brute force attacks**
+   - Conducted a simluated brute force attack on our VM to simulate threat hunting.
+   - Enabled logging for brute force attacks (Event ID `4625`) and wrote custom analytics rules in Sentinel to generate alerts.

 ---